-Table 12-9 • Imlicvalidator Argument Usage
+Table 12-9 - Imlicvalidator Argument Usage

-Argument Description -licfile license_file Path to license certificate file that needs to be validated. -licserv port@host port@host where port and host are the TCP/IP port number and host name of license server against which the certificate needs to be validated. -repAllErr [Optional] By default utility will print only first 10 errors in certificate.
+Argument Description -repALLErr [Optional] By default utility will print only first 10 errors in certificate.
 When this argument is set it will display all the errors in the certificate. -t timeout_value [Optional] By default it's set to 4 seconds.
 When this argument can be followed by a timeout value in seconds. -help To print usage information.

-Note - The following information might be helpful:
+Note - Consider the following information:

-- The Imlicvalidator utility is only available as part of platform directories x64_n6, i86_n3, x64_lsb and i86_lsb. - The Imlicvalidator utility is so far tested and certified to work against license server running on, Windows, Suse, RHEL and CentOS.
+- The LmLicvaLidator utility is only available as part of platform directories x64_n6, i86_n3, x64_linux and i86_linux. - The LmLicvaLidator utility is so far tested and certified to work against license server running on, Windows, Suse, RHEL and CentOS. - The LmLicvaLidatorsecure utility must be utilized in order to enable the encrypted communication with the vendor daemon. - To successfully validate of a license file using the LmLicvaLidator utility, it is imperative to ensure that the license file contains vendor daemon data for only a single vendor daemon against which the license file is to be validated.